chriscn/homelab/README.md

 I recently purchased a new HP Microserver Gen 8; which will be my staging / playing around device.
 I'd like to deploy and manage it through [ansible](https://www.ansible.com/) although I've not used it before.

+As well as the HP Microserver, I manage approximately 10-12 Raspberry Pi's.
+Some have duplicated functions (PiHole, PiVPN etc).

 ### Roadmap

 Status: **Alpha**